Why the ESV, NASB, NIV, and KJV Are Wrong About the Fetus and Abortion

 In order to make more stable decisions about the fetus and abortion policy, we need to consider specific claims about contraception, conception, ensoulment, fetal development, fetal health and deformity, maternal health, and even larger moral issues like the scope of accountability, different systems of accountability, the impact of poverty on abortion rates, how much to consider how relationships between men and women are structured in any given society, and even how different religious traditions with different understandings might coexist in the same policy space.
 At a minimum, Christians must understand our own sources and traditions.
 Those say “baby killers” with a loud voice are, more often than not, encouraging you to bypass critical thinking, and be ruled by the emotion of disgust and the desire for retribution.

 So what must we do?
 We must return to a fuller analysis of, and reflection on, the Hebrew Masoretic Text’s vision of the human person as fully constituted by breath and birth, and the Greek Septuagint Text’s vision of the human person as related to the image of God through our bodies.
 We must ask why this difference came to exist between biblical manuscripts.
 We must also account for the significance of other passages — like Numbers 5 and Deuteronomy 22 — that have a bearing on the moral weight of the fetus.
 Yes, it takes work — a lot of work.
 What is absolutely clear is that the ESV, NASB, NIV, and KJV are wrong about the fetus.
 And this is one reason.
 There are many others.
-I discuss that further in the first of three videos in the Study and Action Guide to Abortion Policy, takes the most important themes from the book: the first video is called Session 1 Presentation: Scripture and Science, which is a 60 minute video lecture, which also has slides.
+I discuss that further in the first of three videos in the Study and Action Guide to Abortion Policy, takes the most important themes from the book: the first video is called Why Personhood Is Not At Conception: The Argument from Scripture and Science (2024 Class Session 1), which is a 60 minute video lecture, which also has slides.

 [1] Irenaeus of Lyons, Demonstration of the Apostolic Preaching 11.
 Italics mine.
 Dragoş Andrei Giulea, ‘Simpliciores, Eruditi, and the Noetic Form of God: Pre-Nicene Christology Revisited,’ Harvard Theological Review 108:2 (2015), p.263 – 288 discusses how ‘anthropomorphic’ descriptions of God were perfectly acceptable in the pre-Nicene period, but became problematic afterwards.